 Unemployment is generally low both in the town of Ruthin and in the surrounding countryside.
 Household incomes are generally higher than in other parts of the county and include some of the most affluent wards.

 Education and skills are a crucial enabler of prosperity.
-In recent years schools provision in the Ruthin Area has undergone significant restructuring as Denbighshire’s Modernising Education Programme has sought to place school provision on a more sustainable footing.
+In recent years, schools provision in and around Ruthin have undergone significant restructuring as Denbighshire’s Modernising Education Programme has sought to place school provision on a more sustainable footing.
 Currently education assets in the Ruthin area include:

-Ruthin School (independent, senior) – A mixture of day and boarding pupils, with a high proportion of boarding pupils coming from overseas.
-Pupils perform very well academically, and the school is undergoing a phase of expansion.
-In recent years there has been extra accommodation provided through a mixture of new builds and renovation, and the school is shortly to have a new canteen.
+Ruthin School (independent, secondary) – A mixture of day and boarding pupils, with a high proportion of boarding pupils coming from overseas.
+Pupils perform very well academically, and has in recent years undergone a phase of expansion, including new accommodation, sports facilities and canteen.

 - Ysgol Borthyn Junior School: English medium Church in Wales primary school